nasa/opera-sds-pcm/report/dswx-s1-validator/README.md

 ### Requirements

-* Python 3.6 or higher
+* Python 3.6 or higher with special library dependencies (see `pip` command below)
-* Pandas and Tabulate libraries
+* Access to CMR API (i.e. network access to the internet)
-* Access to CMR API
+* Availability of an MGRS Tile Collection Database file
-* Availability of an MGRS Tile Collection Database file and sqlite3 library
+  - NOTE: the script will not work without this database file.
+It is passed in via the argument `--db`.
+Consult [@riverma](https://github.com/riverma) for access to this file.

 ### Setup Instructions